NguyenIsHere/NguyenIsHere/README.md

 ## 🚀 About Me
-I'm a software developer.

-Writing is a small hobby of mine, this is my personal blog: [GET TIPS 200 OK](https://gettips200ok.netlify.app/)
+Desigining is a small hobby of mine, I can use Adobe Photoshop and Illustrator to make F&B posters.
+Feel free to check my behance 🥰

-And, please give me a star if any of my repositories have helped you.
-Thank you a lot 🥰

 ![](https://komarev.com/ghpvc/?username=NguyenIsHere)